 Finally, the DaVinci Ring to which is tethered the supine androgynous biomorphic cyborg.
 The opening title sequence suitably climaxes with the series' pictogram.
 What is Westworld about?
 This logo is the answer (in deeper ways too, as the man-in-a-circular-maze forms a visual cryptogram imprinted on the superficial facia of the scalps of the android hosts).
 The logo also appears everywhere in the real world through advertising and branding.
 Its mark is like a branded steer, a sign of the seared copyright claim made by cattle industry start-ups in the unzoned frontier west.
 But the spread of the logo also treats the world of potential viewers as a conjoined skin to be branded and thereby herded into watching the series in what cable services now market as an 'event'.

 A cascade of fluid semiotics are released by this body.
 At first glance, the portentous pointing towards DaVinci's Vitruvian Man (c.1490) takes us back to the supercilious concept-boarding of those Omni magazine covers.
 Upon reflection, Westworld's cyborg physiology can be read as a fused muscular-skeletal combine of the original drawing's eight-limbed man.
 Each singular limb encases itself and its other - its cyborg signifier and its human signified.
 Bone, muscle, flesh and skin seem fused into a deconstructed human.
-It's like a beef terrine placed with a cow-shaped mould.
+It's like a beef terrine placed within a cow-shaped mould.
 This cyborg looks human, but it is essentially a 'shell' containing what humans presume to be the stuff that makes up a human.
 His positioning in the 'Host Assembly' laboratory (part of the Delos corporation's Manufacturing division) reveals the space as a post-Frankensteinian workshop of sterile horrors.
 Everything is white, porcelain, marbleized, a mix of Renaissance Carrara marble and cleanroom suits.
 But a sense of pain persists.
-The human form - unlike the floating levitating Motoko in The Ghost In The Shell - is pinned to the wheel, much like the halo stabilization supports pins are affixed to the skulls of patients suffering cervical spine trauma.
+The human form - unlike the floating levitating Motoko in The Ghost In The Shell opening - is pinned to the wheel, much like the halo stabilization support pins are affixed to the skulls of patients suffering cervical spine trauma.
 This cyborg also resembles a white man being flayed, spiked or filleted in an imaginary First Nations ritual (although historical research suggests that Indians specifically tied their victims to wagon wheels, possibly as a condemnation of the 'wheels of progress' which propelled white colonization in the west).
 Such a repressed nightmare has long been posited in westerns - invisibly via the Mohawks in The Northwest Passage (1955) and the Commanches The Searchers (1956), and visibly in A Man Called Horse (1970).
 Westworld's Vitruvian Man might be better regarded as the white man liquefied.
 From that liquefication comes the new man for the new world, a fatalistically dystopian creation.

 The hi-tech visual confabulation of this scene recalls another submerged anime meme: Tetsuo's body and brain being scanned by scientists in Otomo Katsuhiro's Akira (1988, based on his manga from 1983).
-In this landmark scene, a fantastic array of circular bands, robotic arms and scanning heads encircle and rotate around Tetsuo’s prone body as the Japan Self-Defense Force scientists attempt to analyse the mysterious psychic-neural 'esper' composition within him (his ability to mind-control matter to devastating effect).
+In this landmark scene, a fantastic array of circular bands, robotic arms and scanning heads encircle and rotate around Tetsuo’s laid body as the Japan Self-Defense Force scientists attempt to analyse the mysterious psychic-neural 'esper' composition within him (his ability to mind-control matter to devastating effect).
 This is the inverse of the Westworld scanning/printing/extruding/coating process of creation.
 Tetsuo has already been created by unknown and unknowable forces; the scientists aren't creating something - they're trying to find out how something had aberrantly been created.

 Akira proceeds from the assumption that all is unknowable - a very Japanese stance in opposition to just about every Eurocentric post-Enlightenment idealistic narrative in pursuit of knowledge.
 Westworld - like most American science fiction - is about the after-effects of what man creates, produces and makes.
 It does so primarily to champion that man could complete such tasks, and only secondarily to perform some soft hand-wringing.
 This is why the moralism of revisionist and progressivist fictions is debatable, despite the presumption that moral critiques of scientific pursuit are somehow 'good' for the world.
 When America unleashed the atomic bomb on Japan - for a host of intensely complex reasons beyond us here - science reality made giant leaps forward precisely through its disregard for humans.
 Revisionary moralism in American cine-tele sci-fi always rings hollow when it attempts to reboot that end-world moment of annihilating creation in fantastic spectacles of hi-tech tut-tutting.
 We could term this peculiar repression a 'sub-atomic' effect in contradistinction to a 'post-atomic' effect in Japanese post-war cultural representation.
 This is why American and Hollywood sci-fi is best unread, and why this diagnosis unreads Westworld.